 We are completely off-grid and our energy source is solar.
 There is a good mobile phone and internet connection, but we choose not to use Wi-Fi.
 Water in Andalusia is a precious resource and we are fortunate to receive our water from the Rio Lanjarón, which reaches us through a system of acequias (water channels), reservoirs and pipes.
 We have a natural swimming pool and a spring which runs when there is enough rain.
 In drier years, we get our drinking water from the nearby town of Lanjarón, famous for its water.
 We have a shared outdoor kitchen and a large geodesic dome which we use as a workshop and ceremony space.

 Since the community was established in 2006, we have experimented with many different ways of living together.
-We are a family with 4 young children and over the years have shared with many friends, visitors, volunteers, and both short and long-term community members.
+We are a family with 4 children and over the years have shared with many friends, visitors, volunteers, and both short and long-term community members.
 We are open to welcome other long-term and permanent members with a similar vision of health, nutrition, spirituality and respect for nature.
 We would especially like to share with other families dedicated to the work with sacred plants.

 We are working on generating abundance for the community, by offering retreats and providing accommodation and meals to visitors.
 We run retreats from March/April to October and during this time welcome many volunteers and visitors.
 Our average community group size is 15 to 20 people and we offer an opportunity to experiment with group dynamics through the creation of temporary community.
-During the winter months, there are no organized activities and there are usually only a few people in the community helping to do renovation work, harvest the olives and care for the land.
+During the winter months, there are few organized activities and there are usually only a few people in the community helping to do renovation work, harvest the olives and care for the land.

 We are vegetarians, non-smokers and do not smoke marijuana, use drugs or alcohol.